The Dollar is Crippling Global Trade. Here’s how Bitcoin Can Help.

 As people, institutions, governments, etc. buy Bitcoin the price volatility will continue to be massive.
 There will be pumps to prices few imagined and then, as we’ve seen time and again, the nerve racking dumps that always seem to go lower than anyone thinks.

-Throughout it all, however, usage will rise and some percentage will hold on no matter what the price does.
-Eventually, prices will stabilize to the point that if some other central bank or some other massive hedge fund buys into Bitcoin, the price might go up a percent or two, but that’s it.
+Throughout it all, however, usage will rise and some percentage will hold on no matter what the Bitcoin price does.
+Eventually, prices will stabilize to the point that if some other central bank or massive hedge fund buys into Bitcoin, the price might go up a percent or two, but that’s it.

 This is what needs to happen for Bitcoin to replace the Eurodollar as the dominant global currency.
 The day cannot come soon enough.
 People around the worldwide are sick of using the dollar (especially as the Fed debases it) and the United States is growing weary of globalism.